-Hannah Sheldon-Dean holds B.A. in Literary Arts and Education Studies from Brown University, and writing has always been a cornerstone of her holistic, student-driven approach to education and private tutoring.
-Hannah’s own educational background is unusually eclectic; after five years of public school in rural Vermont, she was homeschooled between the ages of ten and fifteen.
+Hannah Sheldon-Dean graduated with honors from Brown University, where she earned a B.A. in Literary Arts and Education Studies.
+Hannah’s own educational background is unusually eclectic; after five years of public school in small-town Vermont, she was homeschooled between the ages of ten and fifteen.
 That experience—which included copious amounts of reading and writing—gave her invaluable insight into how students can take initiative and responsibility in their own educations, and she carried those lessons with her to her secondary school career at Berkshire School.

 Both during and after college, Hannah gained extensive teaching experience, from teaching poetry to eighth graders at a Rhode Island charter school to working on essay writing with other undergraduates as a Brown University Writing Fellow.
 Hannah always begins work with a new writer by identifying his or her existing skills, knowledge, and interests, and she finds that working from those strengths is the best foundation on which to build further expertise.
-Hannah has also worked with children in less formal contexts, most notably as a counselor and activity director at Camp Wohelo and as a daily babysitter and tutor for Chapin middle school students.
+Hannah has also worked with children in less formal contexts, most notably as a counselor and activity director at Camp Wohelo and as a babysitter and private tutor.

-In her spare time, Hannah can be found indulging her love of writing essays, experimenting with vegetarian cooking, and singing beautiful choral music with Khorikos, an a cappella ensemble.
+In her spare time, Hannah can be found baking bread, spending lots of time outside, and singing beautiful choral music with Khorikos, a classical vocal ensemble.